-Site ref.
-Site name and development description Site size ha (% residential on mixed use sites) Indicative capacity (homes) Capacity evidence Likely delivery timescale (S, M, L) IP133 South of Felaw Street 0.37 45 120dph (DM23Based on 10/00418/VC for 47 dwellings expired Feb 2014 & pre-application discussion) M IP135 112-116 Bramford Road, Application for car wash sales approved 17/00266/FUL18/00807/F UL.
-Temp permission expires 01.10.2019 05.11.2020 0.17ha 19 110dph based on location within Local Centre) M
+Site Site Name and Site Size Indicative Capacity Evidence Ref.
+Development Description На.
+Capacity (homes) IP135 112-116 Bramford Road, Application for car sales approved 18/00807/FUL.
+Temporary permission expires 05.11.2020 0.17ha 19 110dph (based on location within Local Centre)

-- A proportionate Heritage Impact Assessment will be required; - Tree Preservation Orders are in place on the site, these will require tree protection works during construction (an application for tree works may be required).
-TPOs to the front of the site will need to be integrated into the design proposals; - The site is expected to require improvements to the existing water supply and foul sewage network to enable development; - Development should provide a frontage to Little Bramford Lane, as well as Bramford Road; and - The design and layout of the buildings should reflect the linear layout of adjacent development, whilst the scale should reflect the existing domestic scale of adjacent terraced housing.
+- a proportionate Heritage Impact Assessment will be required; - Tree Preservation Orders (TPOs) are in place on the site, these will require tree protection works during construction (an application for tree works may be required).
+TPOs to the front of the site will need to be integrated into the design proposals; - the site is expected to require improvements to the existing water supply and foul sewage network to enable development; - development should provide a frontage to Little Bramford Lane, as well as Bramford Road; and - the design and layout of the buildings should reflect the linear layout of adjacent development, whilst the scale should reflect the existing domestic scale of adjacent terraced housing.